sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Kube managing feature with fallback enabled:
 Upon system boot, the state is at INIT.
 The `systemctl start` takes it to state LOCAL and as well add a label that enables kube-deployment.
-Whenever kube deploys in future, asyhnchronously, the deployed-container sets transition_mode to kube_pending and gets into waiting-mode for local container to exit.
-This action by kube transitions to state LOCAL_TO_KUBE.
-The hostcfgd interferes, stops the local container, which transitions it to state KUBE_PENDING.
-Upon state KUBE_PENDING reached, the kube deployed breaks from waiting mode and proceed to run and that transitions to state KUBE_RUNNING.
+Whenever kube deploys in future, asyhnchronously, the deployed-container sets kube_mode to kube_pending and gets into a forever sleep mode.
+This action by kube transitions to the transient state LOCAL_TO_KUBE.
+The hostcfgd interferes, call for `systemctl stop`, which transitions it to INIT state.
+Now hostcfgd sets kube_mode = kube_ready and call for `systemctl start`, which would transition it to KUBE_READY state, waiting for re-deploy from kube.
+The re-deploy by kube would notice the mode to kube_ready, hence proceeds to start the application processes, transitioning to KUBE_RUNNING state.

-This stays in state-KUBE_RUNNING, until container exits.
+The feature stays in state-KUBE_RUNNING state, until container exits.
 In normal conditions, the exit is mostlikely because kube un-deployed to handle a manifest update.
-This takes it to state KUBE_READY.
-The kubelet re-deploys the container per updated-manifest, which takes it back to state-KUBE_RUNNING.
+This action of container exit, triggers systemd to perform stop action, which would transition it to INIT state.
+As it is auto-container exit, if this feature is enabled for auto restart by systemd, the systemd would transparently perform start action.
+Ths start action would transition to state KUBE_READY, as kube_mode == kube_ready.
+The kubelet deploys the container per updated-manifest, which takes it back to state-KUBE_RUNNING.
 In case of any crash, the transitions are the same, just that kubelet would be restarting the container from the same image.
-In case the manifest is removed, the feature will remain in KUBE_READY state, until `systemctl stop` or `kube deploy`.
+In case the manifest is removed, the feature will remain in KUBE_READY state, until `systemctl stop` would transition to INIT state.

+In other words, once kube deploys, it would not go to LOCAL mode, even with fallback set, unless the kube_mode is explicitly set to none, followed by a `systemctl restart`, which would transition briefly to INIT state and ends in LOCAL state.
+If a feature is stuck in KUBE_READY for too long, this action could be executed to fallback to LOCAL state

 ### kube managing feature with fallback disable:
 Upon system boot, the state is at INIT.
-The `systemctl start`, sets transition_mode to 'kube_ready' which takes it to state KUBE_READY and as well add a label that enables kube-deployment.
+The `systemctl start`, sets kube_mode to 'kube_ready' which takes it to state KUBE_READY and as well add a label that enables kube-deployment.
 Whenever kube deploys in future, asyhnchronously, it sets the current_owner to 'kube', which is state KUBE_RUNNING.

-When a manifest is re-deployed/un-deployed or container exits, the behavior is same as in case above.
+When a manifest is re-deployed/un-deployed or container exits, the behavior is same as in case above, with the exceptiom of never fallback to LOCAL state.

 ### Switching from kube managed to local mode:
 In kube-managed mode, the state is either "KUBE_READY" or "KUBE_RUNNING".
 When owner is switched to local, the hostcfgd notices it, call `system container stop` if in KUBE_RUNNING mode and then call `system container start`, which takes it to LOCAL mode.

 ### Switching from local to kube managed:
 The feature is in LOCAL mode.
 When set_owner is changed to KUBE, the hostcfgd create a label to enable kube deployment.
-At a later point, whenever kube deploys, the kube deployed container sets the kube_state to kube_pending, which transitions it to the transient state "LOCAL_TO_KUBE".
-The hostcfgd notices it, and call `docker stop` to stop the local container, which transitions it into next transient state "KUBE_PENDING".
-Here the kube deployed container realizes that local container exited, and proceeds to run which transitions it to the stable state of 'KUBE_RUNNING'.
+At a later point, whenever kube deploys, it follows the same steps as described in `Kube managing feature with fallback enabled` section above.

 ## Internal commands